alissonzampietro/play-angular/README/hostBinding.md

 [< Back to home](../README.md)
 # Host Binding

-Sure!
-Here's the equivalent markdown version of the explanation:

 `@HostBinding` is a decorator in Angular that allows you to bind a class property to a host element property or attribute.

 When you apply `@HostBinding` to a property in a directive or component class, it lets you dynamically set the value of a host element property or attribute based on the value of that property.
 This means you can control the behavior and appearance of the host element using the property value.